 - 5.53 Existing, lawfully established structures built prior to the effective date of the Coastal Act that do not conform to the provisions of the LCP may be maintained, and repaired.
-Minor improvements to such structures may be permitted provided that such improvements do not increase the degree of nonconformity.
-Substantial additions, or demolition and reconstruction that result in demolition of more than 50 percent of the exterior walls of non-conforming structures are not permitted unless such structures are brought into conformance with the policies and standards of the LCP.
-Non-conforming uses may not be increased or expanded into additional locations or structures. - 5.54 Removal of vegetation from or other minor road improvements to a lawfully established road on private property, which has not been maintained or utilized for a period of 5 years, shall require a coastal development permit. - 5.55 The City shall not approve a coastal development permit for new road improvements unless the road is needed to serve an approved development and complies with all LCP policies.
+Except as provided below, additions and Minor improvements to such structures may be permitted provided that such additions or improvements themselves comply with the current policies and standards of the LCP. do not increase the degree of nonconformity.
+Substantial additions to non-conforming structures on a blufftop or on the beach are not permitted unless the entire structure is brought into conformance with the policies and standards of the LCP., or dDemolition and reconstruction that results in the demolition of more than 50 percent of the exterior walls of a non-conforming structure s are is not permitted unless the entire such structure s are is brought into conformance with the policies and standards of the LCP.
+Non-conforming uses may not be increased or expanded into additional locations or structures. - 5.54 Removal of vegetation from or other minor road improvements to a lawfully established road on private property, which has not been maintained for a period of 5 years, shall require a coastal development permit. - 5.55 The City shall not approve a eCoastal eDevelopment pPermit for new road improvements unless the road is needed to serve an approved or existing development and complies with all LCP policies.
 Road improvements necessary for geologic testing may be approved prior to approval of other development, if consistent with Policy 3.49.